wangyuguan/subspace_MoM/README.md

 Make sure to configure the parameters such as vol_path, snr, and defocus_ct according to your dataset and desired settings.

-The synthetic dataset can also be downloaded via [https://zenodo.org/records/15815352].
+The synthetic datasets can also be downloaded from [https://zenodo.org/records/15815352].